Introduction#

 4

 For secure access, you may dynamically access your credentials (e.g. from your system environment or getpass.getpass) to avoid storing your password in the notebook itself.
-Use the $ before any variable to access it in your %sql command.
+Then, create the connection and pass it to the magic:

 user = os.getenv('SOME_USER')